MohiZzine/Key-Value-Store-GO/README.md

 ## Problem Encountered - Wal Cleaning

-At first (Refer to previous commits for details), I tried to implement the log file with a watermark.
-That decision has proven to be the most detrimental to both my project and my sanity.
-In fact, when renaming the temporary file to the log (supposedly it is atomic on unix based systems but not on windows), I had always gotten an Access Denied Error.
-I have spent 3 full days trying to debug the problem but to no avail.
-As such, now I only truncate the log file after flushing.
-Indeed an expensive approach, and not a standard, but I will try to implement Wal Cleaning correctly later.
+Initially, attempts were made to implement log file management with a watermark.
+Unfortunately, this decision proved to be challenging, resulting in persistent Access Denied Errors, particularly when renaming the temporary file to the log (known to be atomic on Unix-based systems but not on Windows).
+After extensive debugging efforts over three days, the decision was made to truncate the log file post-flushing.
+While not the most cost-effective approach, it provides a temporary solution until Wal Cleaning is implemented correctly in future updates.

 ## Future Improvements

-* *Ensuring Atomicity:* When Flushing, the creation of the SST File is not guaranteed to be atomic, and can lead to bugs when the application crashes (Never happened to me when testing).
-However, that is only dependent on the Write method of files (Operating System).
-As such, I am looking for methods to ensure atomicity of writing whole files.
+* *Ensuring Atomicity:* Investigate methods to ensure the atomicity of creating SST files during flushing, particularly focusing on the file writing process dependent on the operating system.
-* *Concurrent Distributed Database:* Implement a concurrent distributed database to handle multiple clients and achieve high availability.
+* *Concurrent Distributed Database:* Develop a concurrent distributed database to handle multiple clients and achieve high availability.
-* *Performance Enhancement:* Explore techniques to enhance the performance of the key-value store, such as utilizing Goroutines for parallel processing and optimizing data structures.
+* *Performance Enhancement:* Explore techniques, such as leveraging Goroutines for parallel processing and optimizing data structures, to enhance the key-value store's performance.

 ## Getting Started